shybees/fecat233/README.md

 ### Hi there 🤓🤓🥝🍇

-I'm a Web backend developer with nodejs, I am interested in distributed computing, which a amazing field of computer science
+I'm a Web developer with JavaScript

 - 📫 How to reach me: